Who Is This Credit Card Best For?

 - No annual fee: There’s no cost for keeping this card open year after year, which will positively impact your credit score.

 - Low standard rewards earning rate: The card doesn't earn as much on gas and groceries as other cards.
 The extra reward features of this card help make up for the lackluster earnings rate, but it’s still worth noting.
-If you’re a big spender in these categories, you can get more value from another cash-back card.
+If you’re a big spender in these categories, you can get more value from a better cash-back card.

 - Rewards program rules and earning limits: The fine print complicates some of the cool things about this card.
 For example, depending on how you typically shop, the purchase category restrictions could hinder your earning potential (more on this below).

-Citi Rewards+ Mastercard Sign-up Bonus
+Citi Rewards+ Mastercard Bonus for New Cardholders

 Spend $1,000 within three months of opening your account to get 15,000 bonus points.
-This is sign-up bonus is fairly easy to get.
+This is bonus is fairly easy to get.
 You only have to put $333 on the card each month, which is not much when you consider that the average household spends about $700 on gas and groceries alone each month.
-This bonus is worth about $150, which is in line with what some similar no-annual-fee cards offer, but not spectacular.
+The bonus is worth about $150, which is in line with what some similar no-annual-fee cards offer, but not spectacular.

-You’re not eligible for this bonus if you already received a new cardholder bonus for opening a Citi Rewards+, Citi ThankYou Preferred, Citi Premier, or Citi Prestige card—or if you have closed any of those accounts—in the past 24 months.
+You’re not eligible for this offer if you already received a new cardholder bonus for opening a Citi Rewards+, Citi ThankYou Preferred, Citi Premier, or Citi Prestige card—or if you have closed any of those accounts—in the past 24 months.

 Earning Points & Rewards